swateek/docker-aws/README.md

 # Docker AWS

-An ubuntu aws docker with all necessary installables that are required to run aws commands inside.
+An ubuntu docker with all necessary installables that are required to run aws commands inside.

 This is intended to be used with GitLab's CI/CD pipeline as a docker image.